Skip to main content

 ACTION REQUIRED:

-1. Set up new Shadownet EVM nodes from genesis block following the instructions in Running an Etherlink EVM node.
+1. Set up new Shadownet EVM nodes following the instructions in Running an Etherlink EVM node.

 2. If you run Smart Rollup nodes, follow the instructions for setting up your Etherlink Shadownet Smart Rollup Node.